alemart/surgescript/README.md

 ##### How do I embed SurgeScript into my project?

-If you're a C developer, you may embed SurgeScript in your project by studying the *main.c* file in the *src/* folder.
+If you're a C developer, you may embed SurgeScript into your project studying the *main.c* file (located in the *src/* folder).
 The steps are:

 1. Create a SurgeScript Virtual Machine (VM).
-2. Insert the scripts you want into the VM (let it compile).
+2. Insert the scripts you want into the VM (let it compile the scripts).
 3. Launch the VM.
-4. At every frame of your game/app, update the VM.
+4. At every frame of your game/app, update the VM (game loop).
 5. Once you're done, release the VM.

 You'll need to `#include <surgescript.h>` in your code and link your project with *-lsurgescript -lm*.